Dealing with Loss and Overcoming It

 Learn how to change your perspective and realize what you really lost after a breakup.
 In other words, learn that you lost someone who didn’t know your worth.
 Realize that you deserve love and that you'll undoubtedly find it.

-Today, we’re talking about emotional, not physical losses.
-This is about those breakups that somehow end up uprooting our lives.
+Today, we’re talking about what a painful emotional, not physical loss implies.
+A breakup with someone we love somehow ends up uprooting our lives.
 To put it another way, it’s a relationship that leaves us deeply wounded and full of questions.

 A breakup is almost always a difficult experience.
 However, the hardest part about the end of a relationship, whatever kind it may be, is that it’s never easy to face it positively in a way that helps us in our personal growth.